aonsi55/ProSeq-Convert/README.md

 # Usage
 To utilize this application:
 1. Download the "Amino" folder.
+(Within the main repository ProSeq-Convert, press the green button labeled "<> code", and then select download as zip file).
-2. Within the folder, locate the executable Windows file named "Amino".
+2. Unzip the file, and within the folder, locate the executable Windows file named "Amino".
 3. Run the "Amino" file to initiate the application.

 # Copyright